Best Chocolate Vegan Cupcakes

 STEP #3: Place all of the dry ingredients–flour, baking powder, baking soda, salt, cocoa powder, sugar–in a large mixing bowl and whisk together well.

-If you’re using a less refined granular sugar instead of making date paste, add it in this step.
-Some good options are date sugar, maple sugar, sucanat, or pure cane sugar.
+If you’re using a less refined granular sugar, add it in this step.
+Some good options are pure cane sugar, maple sugar, and sucanat.
 Using glandular sugar is my preference.
+For those avoiding sugar, I have also used date paste in this recipe.

 sugar free chocolate cake batter in bowl with whisk